mageeagle/spatial-maxmsp-abstractions/README.md

 # Max/MSP Abstractions for Space / Coordinates / Channel Manipulation

+Abstractions that I made for use in various projects.
-Heavily Depended on SPAT5 Library, as well as some math helpers (sin/cos)
+Heavily Depended on SPAT5 Library, as well as some math helpers (sin/cos).

 ## Panning